Bazzini - Kitchen Nightmares Update - Open or Closed?

 Sharyn runs a successful bakery business, The Cake Lady.

-Bazzini aired on February 05 2010, the episode was filmed in July 2009 and is Kitchen Nightmares season 3 episode 3.
+Bazzini aired on 5th February 2010 and the episode was filmed in July 2009.

 Read About More Kitchen Nightmares